By Adam Smith, 21st Century

 Without debate in Parliament Pierre Trudeau ordered the Bank of Canada:

 Pierre Trudeau did no such thing.
 First of all, while the governor of the BoC and the finance minister regularly meet to discuss monetary matters, the finance minister does not give the governor their marching orders.
 They consult with one another, but the governor and the BoC are free to do as they feel necessary (the glorious independence of central banks).
 The governor also occasionally speaks in front of parliament to update them as well.
 If you go back in Hansard (the record of parliamentary debates) you’ll see some pretty embarrassing questions of the governor by MPs who clearly don’t understand the monetary system.
-If a conflict arises the finance minister can issue a directive to compel the governor (a clause installed in the BoC Act after the Coyne Affair), but that power has never been used.
+If a conflict arises the finance minister can issue a directive to compel the governor (the clause installed in the BoC Act after the Coyne Affair), but that power has never been used.

 More importantly though, the PM would not themselves be issuing any orders, it would be the finance minister.
 And no such directive was ever issued.
 If the PM were to ever start issuing orders to the BoC its autonomy would be threatened and Canada’s global economic neoliberal reputation would be in peril, likely devaluing the dollar and causing divestment from the country.